LBrunswic/Seshat/README.md

 SESHAT: Handwritten math expression parser
 ==========================================
+*This repository is a duplicate from https://github.com/falvaro/seshat which is not maintained The pull request #16 of the original repository have been included to allow compilation on modern compiler *

 *Seshat* is an open-source system for recognizing handwritten mathematical expressions.
 Given a sample represented as a sequence of strokes, the parser is able to convert it to LaTeX or other formats